 You may not give much thought to your air ducts, but few areas of the home can have a greater impact on your indoor air quality.
 Over time, various pollutants can get trapped inside your air ducts.
 As your air conditioner or home heating system operates throughout the day, these airborne contaminants are continually circulated throughout the home.
-Because of this, many homeowners look to a company specialized in duct cleaning in Montreal to eliminate the issues that could affect their indoor air quality.
+Because of this, many homeowners look to a company specialized in duct cleaning in Montreal to get air duct cleaning and to eliminate the issues that could affect their indoor air quality.

 But what pollutants can get caught in your air ducts?
 Here’s a closer look at some of the most common offenders:

 It should come as no surprise that dust buildup is the most common issue affecting indoor air quality.
 Dust buildup occurs naturally, but there are certain situations that can trigger an excessive buildup.
 Remodeling projects, in particular, can produce large amounts of dust, which subsequently get trapped in the home’s air ducts.
 In extreme cases, large clouds of dust may release from the air vents each time your HVAC system turns on as a result of the buildup.
 Such buildup can prove quite problematic for those who suffer from asthma.